The three-time champions have started the new season strong, winning both of their Serie A contests.

-Pogba tested goalkeeper Orestis Karnezis with a curling free-kick four minutes after the interval, and Martin Caceres was just unable to connect with Tevez's inviting free-kick at the back post.
+Pogba tested goalkeeper Orestis Karnezis with a curling free kick four minutes after the interval, and Martin Caceres was just unable to connect with Tevez's inviting free kick at the back post.

-Bubnjic thought he had levelled in the 67th minute when he tapped home from six yards, but the referee's assistant raised his flag with replays showing the Croat to have strayed marginally beyond the last defender.
+Bubnjic thought he had leveled in the 67th minute when he tapped home from six yards, but the referee's assistant raised his flag with replays showing the Croat to have strayed marginally beyond the last defender.

 Tevez brought another save out of Karnezis four minutes later as Juve went in search of a second, which duly arrived when Marchisio thumped a low shot into the bottom right-hand corner from 20 yards.